Velocee/vlc-android-sdk/README.md

 WebViewClient vlcClient = VlcSdk.getObj().setDelegate(new MyWebViewClient());
 myWebView.setWebViewClient(vlcClient);

-Getting Cached Videos From Within a Different View
+Getting Cached items From Within a Different View
 --------------------------------------------------
 In order to use Velocee’s cache from non-webview view the application must change the relevant video urls to serve the content locally.
 The SDK provides several conversion methods for convenience:
  String getCachedResourceUrl(String originalUrl) receives the URL (as string) and returns the resource-from-cache URL.
 URL getCachedResourceUrlUrl(URL originalUrl)
 is similar to the above but receives and returns a URL instead of string.
 Both methods returns the input unchanged in case the input URL cannot be found in the cache.
+Bitmap getCachedResourceData(String originalUrl)
+	the URL (as string) and returns an image bitmap info in case the resource can be found in cache, null otherwise

 Add Labels
 ----------